 Sometimes the best marketing campaign is the one that listens.
 From scrolling through the comments on various social media channels to more personal interactions, there are sure to be opportunities that can use a more compassionate touch.
 A kind comment towards a customer might seem like a simple gesture but it can affect the receiving end in ways that you might not realize.

 And compassion even extends to employees!
-Lending a listening ear to a colleague who isn’t having a stellar day can help keep work moral up and maintain a positive brand image.
+Lending a listening ear to a colleague who isn’t having a stellar day can help keep work morale up and maintain a positive brand image.
 Taking the time to show empathy can actually build more powerful relationships than old-school methods of professionalism.

 Support Customers Beyond the Transaction